 - Attic: Add extra insulation to prevent ice dams.
 Ice dams are ridges of ice that form at the edge of a roof and prevent melting snow from draining off the roof.
 If too much heat escapes into the attic, it can warm the ice and snow on the roof.
 When it refreezes, it can cause an ice dam, which can lead to water damage inside your home or possibly even a roof collapse.
 If applicable, block the attic stairwell.

 - Weather stripping: Add it around doors.
 Caulk windows to mitigate drafts and heat loss.

 - Water pipes: Check for and fix water leaks immediately.

 - Insulate pipes: Wrap water piping, including elbows and turns, in UL-Listed heat tape and insulate if exposed in unheated areas like garages, exterior walls or crawl spaces.
 Use only thermostatically controlled heat tape if your water piping is plastic.
-Most hardware stores carry inexpensive R-4 foam pipe insulation.
-R-value indicates resistance to airflow, so the higher the R-value, the more effective the insulation.
+Most hardware stores carry inexpensive foam pipe insulation.
+Pipe insulation will be rated by an R-value which indicates resistance to airflow, so the higher the R-value, the more effective the insulation.

 - Water valve: Know how to turn it off.
 Consider installing an emergency pressure release valve in your plumbing system in case your pipes freeze.

 - Combustible items: Move them away from any heat sources that you’ll likely be using.